 Many men may not talk about it, but they mentally ask the question, “do I need a prostate doctor?”.
-Some men don’t even know what the prostate is, where it is located, or what it does.
+Some men don’t even know what the prostate is, its location, or what it does.
 Men over the age of 40 should start thinking about talking with a prostate doctor, otherwise known as a urologist.

 A urologist is a physician who specializes in all things related to your reproductive organs and your urinary system.
-He takes care of problems men have with their bladder, kidneys, ureters, urethra, and your prostate gland.
-Here is more information about the prostate, and when you might need to see a urologist.
+He takes care of men’s problems with their bladder, kidneys, ureters, urethra, and prostate gland.
+Here is more information about the prostate and when you might need to see a urologist.

 What is the prostate and what does it do?